 Adding a Refresh Menu

-In the step we’ve just introduced a new concept, so let’s take a minute and examine what is going on here.
+We’ve just introduced a new concept in this step, so let’s take a minute and examine what is going on here.
 The first method, OnCreateOptionsMenu, is invoked by Android during the creation of an Activity.
 It is a callback that allows an Activity to create or contribute to a menu.
-In our example we create the menu from an Android menu resource stored at Resources/menu/mainactivity_menu.xml.
+In our example, we create the menu from an Android menu resource stored at Resources/menu/mainactivity_menu.xml.
 The contents of this file are shown in the following snippet:

 <?xml version="1.0" encoding="utf-8" ?>